LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     - Sender ID filtering hard fail: **On**

-    Because the message you sent your partner (or yourself using a personal account) contained no subject or message body, it was considered an **Empty message** and therefor labeled as spam and moved to the Junk Email Folder.
+    Because the message you sent your partner (or yourself using a personal account) contained no subject or message body, it was considered an **Empty message** and therefore labeled as spam and moved to the Junk Email Folder.

 11. To get ready for the next task, on the **Message header analyzer** Tab, scroll up to the top of the page and expand **Summary**.
 Copy (Ctrl-c) the **Message Id** without **<** or **>**.